How to optimize your website user experience in 3 steps

 2. Cross-channel marketing is a given

-With 53% of global internet traffic coming from mobile in 2017, it’s clear that the way we’re accessing digital content is changing.
+With 54.4% of global internet traffic coming from mobile, it’s clear that the way we’re accessing digital content is changing.
 And fast.
 That means cross-channel marketing is a must, not a nice-to-have.

 So what does this mean in the real world?
 Think about CTAs.
 The size of these buttons might seem like a tiny detail, but it can be make or break when it comes to sales.
-That’s why an optimised user experience will always include smart CTAs – or calls to action that are tailored to the unique user, and the device they’re accessing it from.
+That’s why an optimized user experience will always include smart CTAs—calls to action that are tailored to the unique user and the device they’re using.

 Read more: What do solution partners say about Enonic?